eProsima/Fast-DDS-docs/docs/fastrtpsgen/geninfo/geninfo.rst

 IDL is a specification language, made by OMG (Object Management Group), which describes an interface in a language-independent way, enabling communication between software components that do not share the same language.

-eProsima FASTRTPSGEN is a tool that reads IDL files and parses a subset of the OMG IDL specification to generate serialization source code.
+eProsima Fast DDS-Gen is a tool that reads IDL files and parses a subset of the OMG IDL specification to generate serialization source code.
 This subset includes the data type descriptions included in :ref:`idl-types`.
 The rest of the file content is ignored.

-eProsima FASTRTPSGEN generated source code uses `Fast CDR <https://github.com/eProsima/Fast-CDR>`_: a C++11 library that provides a serialization mechanism.
+eProsima Fast DDS-Gen generated source code uses `Fast CDR <https://github.com/eProsima/Fast-CDR>`_: a C++11 library that provides a serialization mechanism.
 In this case, as indicated by the RTPS specification document, the serialization mechanism used is CDR.
 The standard CDR (Common Data Representation) is a transfer syntax low-level representation for transfer between agents, mapping from data types defined in OMG IDL to byte streams.

-One of the main features of eProsima FASTRTPSGEN is to avoid the users the trouble of knowing anything about serialization or deserialization procedures.
+One of the main features of eProsima Fast DDS-Gen is to avoid the users the trouble of knowing anything about serialization or deserialization procedures.
 It also provides an initial implementation of a publisher and a subscriber using eProsima RTPS library.